latest nhpb_banner 1__compressed2

 New York City immigrants can also get help in paying for retraining classes.
 Many people who worked oversees as engineers, doctors and professors can benefit from the immigrant retraining loans.
 It can help them pay for degree or high-quality vocational programs that are available across the greater New York City area.

 Ultra-Orthodox women can get help from Hebrew Free Loan Society for job retraining as well.
 The loans can be beneficial as they seek additional education to enable them to secure well-paying jobs.
+The loans can help pay for transportation costs, to rollover an auto loan, and cover work supplies too.

 Small business startup loans are available as part of the Microenterprise Lending program.
 The financing provided will help borrowers either start or maybe expand a small business as a path to employment and economic security.
 The focus is on the ultra-Orthodox community as well as immigrants from the Soviet Union.
 There will also be other assistance offered to those looking to start a business, including pre- and post-loan technical assistance, guidance, and support.